microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-actuator.md

 ## Program the nightlight

-The nightlight can now be programmed using the Grove sunlight sensor and the Grove LED.
+The nightlight can now be programmed using the Grove light sensor and the Grove LED.

 ### Task - program the nightlight